SebastianGlonner/minjector/README.md

   drawback since we planing to add an optimized version.

 * Support for loader plugins

+* local require() calls does not consider config.map at the moment

+* jasmine-node badly failes for some sort of global exceptions?!
+  Require investigation and I consider changing the test framework.

 # Feedback / Review / Criticism
 I appreciate any kind of feedback!